KevinCY-Kim/Antigravity_rules/eng/Code_Style_eng.md

 ### 6.1 Rules

 -   **Filename**: `xxx_repository.py`
--   **Responsibility**: Dedicated to **IO** such as DB, files, Vector DB, external APIs.
+-   **Responsibility**: **Dedicated to IO** such as DB, File, Vector DB, External API
--   Write as pure functions where possible, and do not include business rules.
+-   Write as pure functions whenever possible, do not include business rules.
--   Only perform roles like saving/retrieving/searching.
+-   Perform only roles like save/retrieve/search.
     ```python
     from typing import Sequence
     from app.models.chunk_model import Chunk

-    def load_chunks(document_id: str) -> Sequence[Chunk]:
+    async def load_chunks(document_id: str) -> Sequence[Chunk]:
-        """Loads a list of chunks corresponding to the document ID."""
+        """Asynchronously loads the list of chunks corresponding to the document ID."""
         # ...
-DB or file system logic ...
+DB or File System Logic ...
         pass
     ```